Temporal Locality in Online Algorithms: Randomized Local Algorithms

-\begin{definition}[general randomized local algorithms] A general randomized unclocked $[a,b]$-local algorithm is a mixed $[a,b]$-local algorithm over the set of unclocked behavioral $[a,b]$-local algorithms. \end{definition}
+\begin{definition}[general randomized local algorithms] A general randomized regular $[a,b]$-local algorithm is a mixed $[a,b]$-local algorithm over the set of regular behavioral $[a,b]$-local algorithms.
+A general randomized clocked $[a,b]$-local algorithm is a mixed $[a,b]$-local algorithm over the set of clocked behavioral $[a,b]$-local algorithms. \end{definition}

-Observe that in the case of \emph{clocked} algorithms, general randomized time-local algorithms coincide with mixed clocked time-local algorithms, as the former can be simulated by the latter.
-To this end, we can generate an infinite sequence $(r_i)_{i \ge 1}$ of random bit strings in advance and store them in functions $A_i$ of the deterministic clocked $[a,b]$-local algorithms, and use the random bits given by $r_i$ in step $i$.
-However, this is not the case with unclocked algorithms: as time-local algorithms do not have memory to store past random outcomes, it is impossible to directly simulate mixed time-local algorithms by a behavioral time-local algorithm that flips coins only at the beginning.
+\begin{theorem} The class of general clocked randomized time-local algorithms is equivalent to mixed clocked time-local algorithms. \end{theorem} \begin{proof} The general randomized time-local algorithms can be simulated by the mixed clocked algorithms: we can generate an infinite sequence $(r_i)_{i \ge 1}$ of random bit strings in advance and store them in functions $A_i$ of the deterministic clocked $[a,b]$-local algorithms, and use the random bits given by $r_i$ in step $i$.
+On the other hand, the mixed clocked time-local algorithms are contained in general randomized time-local algorithms, which concludes our claim. \end{proof}

+However, note that Theorem~\ref{thm:random-clock} does not hold for regular algorithms: as time-local algorithms do not have memory to store past random outcomes, it is impossible to directly simulate mixed time-local algorithms by a behavioral time-local algorithm that flips coins only at the beginning.

+The role of randomization was merely scratched in this work.
+We established that with clock, mixed time-local algorithms are at least as powerful as behavioral time-local algorithms.
+As behavioral time-local algorithms cannot store past random coins, their power seems limited.
+Determining the relations between types of randomness is left to future work.

-\subparagraph*{Adversaries and the Expected Competitive Ratio.} We naturally extend the notion of competitiveness to randomized algorithms.
+\subparagraph*{Adversaries and the Expected Competitive Ratio.} We naturally extend the notion of competitiveness of time-local algorithms to randomized algorithms.
 For randomized algorithms, the answer sequence and the cost of an algorithm is a random variable.
 We will abuse the notation slightly to let $\vec y = A(\vec x)$ denote the random output generated by a randomized algorithm $A$ on input $\vec x$.

 We say that a randomized online algorithm $A$ for a game defined with cost functions $(f_n)_{n \ge 1}$ is \emph{$c$-competitive} if